sherpa-code/Defeat_The_Elite/readme.md

 # Defeat the Elite
-### A Pokémon-inspired, team-based RPG combat prototype developed in Unity
+### A Pokémon-inspired, team-based RPG combat prototype developed in Unity.
 #### by Sherpa and YoYoMP